wireservice/agate/docs/tutorial.rst

 In addition to column-wise operations there are also many important row-wise data operations.
 These are operations which go through a :class:`.Table` row-by-row and compute a new column using the existing data.
 To perform row operations in journalism we use subclasses of :class:`.Computation`.

-A :class:`.Computation` is applied to a :class:`.Table` and yields an entirely new table.
+When one or more instances of :class:`.Computation` are applied to a :class:`.Table`, an entirely new table is created.

 TKTK: question

 .. code-block:: python